310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Midori srsthinking %}
 No, I meant it like… he’s not acting like himself… It’s like he’s always scared of something…

-He seems so nervous over everything that he's overwhelmed… He doesn’t even pester me as much as he used to…
+He seems so nervous over everything that he’s overwhelmed… He doesn’t even pester me as much as he used to…
 {% endbubble %}

 {% bubble Tetora grin %}
 Oh?
 Could it be that you’re feeling lonely\~?
-'Cuz he’s not paying attention to you\~♪
+‘Cuz he’s not paying attention to you\~♪
 {% endbubble %}

 {% bubble Midori angry %}